Sara Sharif’s father ‘takes full responsibility’ for her death

 Sharif made the shock admissions on the seventh day of his evidence to the jury.

+His barrister Naeem Mian KC then stood up and asked for time to speak to Sharif.

+Mr Justice Cavanagh sent the jury away adjourned the case until 12.30pm.

-Previously, he had put the blame on Batool and claimed that he was out of the house working in his taxi when the abuse was going on.
+Previously, Sharif had put the blame on Batool and claimed that he was out of the house working in his taxi when the abuse was going on.

 Earlier in the week, Ms Carberry told him: “You are a lying, manipulative and controlling man, aren’t you?”